 While it’s not technically the weekend yet, the Jojotastic team is taking the rest of the week off to enjoy time with our family and friends… which means our weekly wellness post is a bit early!
 We hope everyone had a beautiful Christmas and holiday season — and that you’re ready for New Years Eve.
 Moving into the true winter season can sometimes feel more draining compared to the brighter weather and thoughts associated with the other seasons.
 But here’s the thing: taking care of yourself is extremely important in seasons like winter, when we might be more inclined to feel “down.”
 Much like our fall post, I brainstormed 15 winter self-care ideas to help inspire you in the months ahead!

-15 Winter-Inspired Self-Care Ideas
+15 Winter-Inspired Self-Care Ideas to Inspire You

 1. Reorganize your closet.

 One of the best parts about seasons changing is the ability to pull out your clothes for that season.
 I find it really fun to go through my closet, organize it by pulling the cold-weather clothes to the forefront and moving the warm weather clothes to the back.
 It is also the perfect opportunity to donate clothes that have not been serving you lately to someone who might need them more.

 2. Join a cookbook club.